realm/jazzy/CONTRIBUTING.md

 We follow the same syntax as CocoaPods' CHANGELOG.md:

-1. One Markdown unnumbered list item desribing the change.
+1. One Markdown unnumbered list item describing the change.
-2. 2 trailing spaces on the last line describing the change.
+2. Two trailing spaces on the last line describing the change.
 3. A list of Markdown hyperlinks to the contributors to the change.
-One entry per line.
-Usually just one.
+One entry per line (and there's usually just one contributor).
 4. A list of Markdown hyperlinks to the issues the change addresses.
-One entry per line.
-Usually just one.
+One entry per line (and there's usually just one hyperlink).
 Don't link to PRs here.
 5. All CHANGELOG.md content is hard-wrapped at 80 characters.

 ## Updating the integration specs